Mattk70/Chirpity-Electron/README.md

 npm install @tensorflow/tfjs
 ```

-This app also need some additional packages that we have to install.
+This app also needs some additional packages that we have to install.

 ```
 npm i audio-loader